National Rice Research Institute: Site

 The site occupies approximately 250 acre.
 Many of the scientists are housed on the campus, which includes a co-operative store, a co-operative dairy, and a CGHS dispensary.
 There is also a hostel and in-transit accommodation.

 Organisation

 The research institute is divided into various departments, each headed by a departmental head.
-After the implementation of the Gajendragadkar Commission report, working conditions (in terms of pay) improved greatly for the research scientists.
+After the implementation of the Gajendragadkar Commission report, working conditions (in terms of pay) have improved greatly for the research scientists.